huangyz0918/Hackintosh-Installer-University/README.md

 - **Post Installation Guide**

-  This part is intended for post installation, you can get a knowledge about basic drivers and kernels of your system and macOS.
+  This part is intended for post installation, you can get a knowledge about basic drivers and kexts of your system and macOS.
 If you want to contribute to this part, please put your article into `Post` folder.

 - **Troubleshooting**